Concise insights on global finance.

 Earlier in Capital Calls:

-Betway to go read more
+Shopify accelerates to slowdown read more

 Reuters Breakingviews is the world’s leading source of agenda-setting financial insight.
 As the Reuters brand for financial commentary, we dissect the big business and economic stories as they break around the world every day.
 A global team of about 30 correspondents in New York, London, Hong Kong and other major cities provides expert analysis in real time.